 Students in the JD Program are expected to complete their entire degree program at the campus where they initially enroll (the student's "principal campus") except they may enroll in Summer elective courses offered at either campus.
 With the Administration's consent, a student may change his or her principal campus.
 A student will not be permitted to selectively enroll in courses at both campuses, except for Summer electives.
+With Dean or Associate Dean approval, students can take Summer required courses at the other campus without a campus transfer.
 A student entering the 1st year in January as part of a Spring-start cohort will be enrolled as a student at the campus where the student intends to complete coursework for the JD degree (his or her "principal campus"), whether or not Spring-start courses are offered at that campus during the student's first Spring semester of enrollment.